 The Korean revival happened in January of 1907.
 On September 17 of that same year Korea sent Mr & Mrs Ki-Poong Lee with three helpers as Korea's first missionary to take the gospel to Jeju Island.
 In 1909 they sent Choi Kwan Heul as a foreign Korean missionary to work among the Koreans in Vladivostok, Siberia in Russia.
 The next year her reported there were 648 Christians there.
 In 1912 they sent three pastors and their families to Shantung, China.
-In 1921 they sent Pastor Eeneighboring countries.
+In 1921 they sent Pastor Ee-Kon Kim to Japan and began work in Kobe, Kyoto, Osaka and other cities.

+So after the gospel came to Korea, less than 30 years later Korea was sending out their own missionaries to neighboring countries.
+Today there are some 40,000 churches in Korea.
+Almost every church has a neon cross on it.
 In 1973 Korea had sent out 93 missionaries.
 In 1991 this had grown more than 10 times to 1200.
 In 2006 it grew more than 10 times again to over 13,000.
 Since 2008 that number is now around 20,000.
+The Korea

-The Korea World Mission Association plans to see 100,000 (1 out of ever 300 Korean Christians) be sent out as foreign missionaries.
+World Mission Association plans to see 100,000 (1 out of ever 300 Korean Christians) be sent out as foreign missionaries.